 Canadian violinist Christopher Whitley is an engaging and versatile performer.
-From Baroque music to free jazz Christopher is committed to exploring and performing music of all styles.
-He is a dedicated chamber musician and collaborates regularly with young composers in both the Bay Area and Canada.
+From Baroque to electronic music, Christopher is committed to exploring and performing music of all styles.

 Photo Credit : Bonnie Rae Mills